-Israel ‘hit squad’ kills three in West Bank hospital operation
+Israeli forces kill three Palestinians in West Bank hospital raid

 Israeli ministers join gathering calling for resettlement of Gaza

-“This morning three young men were martyred by the bullets of the occupation [Israeli] forces who stormed the Ibn Sina Hospital in Jenin and shot them,” the Health Ministry in Ramallah said.
+“This morning three young men were martyred by the bullets of the occupation [Israeli] forces who stormed the Ibn Sina Hospital in Jenin and shot them,” the Ministry of Health in Ramallah said.

 “A gun was found on a wanted person, which was confiscated by the forces,” the army statement added.